Ivo-Balbaert/The_Way_to_Jai/book/6B_Times_and_dates.md

 ## 6B.2 - Measuring performance using get_time
-The `get_time` proc from module _Basic_ returns a time in seconds.
+The `get_time` proc from module _Basic_ returns a time in seconds since init_time() was called; it will call init_time if it hasn't been called. `get_time` uses the system timers  (the OS performance counters) for measuring time.
 It is useful for calculating time differences (as in line (1) below), so it can give a measure of performance of a certain proc or part of the program.
 For more accurate results, use Apollo time `current_time_monotonic()` as discussed in the previous section.

 See *6B.2_get_time.jai*: